-Future editions will aim to strengthen stakeholder consultations through regional and country level engagements which are critical to strengthen the EoDS framework.
-In addition, greater emphasis will be placed on online dashboards for better visualisation and user interaction allowing ISA to transition from a paper-based report to an interactive version.
-The transition to an EoDS Digital report is expected to encourage more proactive participation from member countries and a larger quantum of primary data in a more seamless and efficient manner.
+Future editions will aim to strengthen stakeholder consultations through regional and country level engagements which are critical to further strengthening the EoDS framework.
+In addition, greater emphasis will be placed in future editions on online dashboards for better visualisation and user interaction allowing the ISA to transition from a paper-based report to interactive analysis.
+The transition to an EoDS Digital report is expected to encourage more proactive participation from member countries in order to collect data in a more seamless and efficient manner.

-Inclusion of new/modified drivers/parameters/KPIs, more focus on solar related aspects and focusing on country level suggestions are some of the additional initiatives planned to enhance the results and outreach of Ease of Doing Solar.
+Inclusion of new drivers/parameters/KPIs, more focus on Solar related aspects, focusing on country level suggestions are some of the additional initiatives to enhance the results and outreach of Ease of Doing Solar.

 Future editions will also aim to promote more involvement from member countries for primary data collection so that the EoDS analyses the country on most recent and first hand data.
-The analysis would thus be more robust, capturing the most recent ground realities in the country and hence more relevant to the stakeholders.
+The analysis would thus be more robust capturing the most recent ground realities in the country and would be more applicable for drawing country specific insights.